wshunli/android-copy-assets/README.md

 #### More

-If you want copy all the files and and folders in assets, you can remove the `from` method.
+If you want copy all the files and folders in assets, you can remove the `from()` method.

 ``` Java
 CopyAssets.with(this)